 There, after a suitable interval of getting to know Dad again, we set out for Kununurra, a tiny town in the outback of Western Australia that looked just like the town where Crocodile Dundee lived when he wasn’t wrestling crocodiles.

 Crocodiles were as elusive around Kununurra as the black sambas were in Africa during layovers with Pan Am.
-Cougars in northern California were scarce during the two years my son and I lived there, and so was the black bear in Colorado where I lived for two years, and went hiking with my infant son in a pack on my back.
+Cougars in northern California were scarce during the two years my son and I lived there, and so was the black bear in Colorado where I lived for two years and hiked frequently with my infant son in a pack on my back.

 I never wanted to see any of them, but hearing stories and being warned about them tended to put a damper on my enthusiasm for the outdoors.
 My subconscious is making up for it now; every now and then I’ll have a horrendous dream about wild animals, dreams where even fish are featured.